splewis/csgo-multi-1v1/README.md

 Make sure to change the IP, the username, and the password.
 You should probably change the database as well, especially if you already have one set up you can use.

+If you don't already have a MySQL server setup, installing it on a $5 [Digital Ocean droplet](https://www.digitalocean.com/?refcode=e540e68a1c7d) is fairly cheap, easy, and gives you full control.

 Schema:

     mysql> describe multi1v1_stats;